New England Patriots vs. Jacksonville Jaguars NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Home and road insights

-- This year, in eight home games, New England has gone over the total five times.
+- This year, New England has hit the over in five of eight home games.

-- Jacksonville has two wins against the spread, and is 0-7 overall, on the road.
+- Jacksonville is 0-7 overall, with two wins against the spread, in away games.

-- Jacksonville has gone over the total twice in seven away games this year.
+- Jacksonville has hit the over twice in seven road games this year.

 Powered by Data Skrive.